opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 namespace;
 * G-API operations _return_ its results -- there's no need to pass extra "output" parameters to the functions.

+Note -- this code is also using `auto` -- types of intermediate objects like `img`, `imgDiffX`, and so on are inferred automatically by the C++ compiler.
+In this example, the types are determined by G-API operation return values which all are cv::GMat.

 G-API standard kernels are trying to follow OpenCV API conventions whenever possible -- so cv::gapi::sobel takes the same arguments as